ks-no/fiks-maskinporten-client-dotnet/README.md

     certificate: /* virksomhetssertifikat as a X509Certificate2  */,
     consumerOrg: /* optional value.
 Sets header consumer_org */);
 ```
+DigDir maintains a list of [well-know endpoints and configuration](https://docs.digdir.no/maskinporten_func_wellknown.html) for the available environments
 ### Create instance of MaskinportenClient
 ```c#
 var maskinportenClient = new MaskinportenClient(maskinportenConfig);